-Thank you to Baltimore Magazine for selecting our Appalachian Spring Festival as one of the best events of 2013!
+Baltimore Magazine selected our first multi-disciplinary project, Appalachian Spring, as one of the best events of 2013.
 B-mag writer John Lewis reviewed the festival in April and summed it up for the "best of" issue.
 The groundbreaking performance of Appalachian Spring was also featured in print and online in both the arts sections of The Baltimore Sun and The Washington Post.

 The iconic ballet Appalachian Spring by Martha Graham, Aaron Copland & Isamu Noguchi was brought to life by BSA musicians, dancers and actors in performances in April.
 Students shone in the first ever high school production of the classic.
 They trained and prepared with Miki Orihara, Regisseur with the Martha Graham Center for Contemporary Dance, and Aaron Sherber, Music Director of the Martha Graham Dance Company.
 Brian Floca, illustrator of the children's book, Ballet for Martha, also joined the festivities.
 An exhibit featuring student work based on the ballet and the 1940's rounded out the event.

 BSA students created a video recapping their journey learning about and preparing for the festival and performance of Appalachian Spring.
-To share their journey, click here: http://www.youtube.com/watch?v=rRrITmm08hE&feature=youtu.be
+To share their journey, click here.